 Network Address Translation (NAT)

 Basic Mobile and Remote Access (MRA) related settings (UC Traversal zone, SSH tunnels) must be already enabled and configured on the Expressway, click here for MRA guides

-WebBridge (WB), Extensible Messaging and Presence Protocol (XMPP) and CallBridge configured and enabled on CMS, click here for the configuration guide
+For CMS 2.9.x - WebBridge (WB), XMPP and CallBridge configured and enabled on CMS, see the configuration guide

 TURN option key installed on the Expressway-E

 TCP Port 443 opened on Firewall from the public internet to the Expressway-E's public IP address

 TCP and UDP Port 3478 (TURN requests) opened on Firewall from Public Internet to the Expressway-E's public IP address